OSU-Carpentry/new-workshop-instructions/README.md

 14. The SWC admin will contact you for an attendance list, report on how the workshop went, etc.

 15. Write a blog post!

+For more information on workshops, visit the [SWC Workshop Operations page](http://software-carpentry.org/workshops/operations/).